denoland/manual/runtime/http_server_apis.md

 `Deno.upgradeWebSocket` function.
 This returns an object consisting of a `Response` and a web standard `WebSocket` object.
 The returned response should be used to respond to the incoming request using the `respondWith` method.
-Only once `respondWith` is called with the returned response, the the WebSocket is activated and can be used.
+Only once `respondWith` is called with the returned response, the WebSocket is activated and can be used.

 Because the WebSocket protocol is symmetrical, the `WebSocket` object is